kroitor/gjk.c/README.md

 }

 //-----------------------------------------------------------------------------
-// Get furthest vertex along a certain direction d.
+// Get furthest vertex along a certain direction d
-// This is the same as finding max dot product with d.
+// This is the same as finding max dot product with d
-// In 1D direction is always 1 (the number 1 on the number line).
+// In 1D direction is always 1 (the number 1 on the number line)

 size_t indexOfFurthestPoint (const vec * vertices, size_t count, vec d) {